skrey/yellow-extensions/features/help/en/troubleshooting.md

 **Datenstrom Yellow requires rewrite support […]**

 * Configure your web server, see [problems with Apache](#problems-with-apache) and [Nginx](#problems-with-nginx).
-* You can start the [built-in web server](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) on your own computer.
+* You can test your website with the built-in web server.

 **Datenstrom Yellow requires PHP extension […]**